 Options:

-• You can do step 1 in a stove-top pan and then transfer the fruit to a *7 x 10” baking dish (that does not need to be prepped in any way.)
-I read in online recipe comments that an 8 x 8 pan was too small.
+• If you don’t have an oven-proof stove-top pan, you can do step 1 in a stove-top pan and then transfer the fruit to a *7 x 10” baking dish (that does not need to be prepped in any way.)
+I read in online recipe comments that an 8 x 8 pan is too small.

 • Place foil at the bottom of the oven to make clean-up easier if things bubble up

 • You can also use all or part frozen fruit - just chop them into smaller chunks as soon as they thaw enough to permit this.
-It may also require the stove-top cooking time to be a wee bit longer.
+It may also require the stove-top cooking time to be a wee bit longer to cook away the extra liquid.

 • I cut back a bit on the sugar.